 You can also insert a very tiny needle into the nozzle while it’s hot and try to clean it out from the bottom, too.

 If none of that works, you’ll have to unscrew the nozzle and clean it out yourself.
-When you replace it, remember to screw it back on tight!
+Don’t forget to follow your manufacturer’s recommendations when removing or replacing a nozzle.

 - Great Value: sharp quality tweezers and 10pcs of 0.40mm nozzle cleaning needles packed in one safe container!